haberdashPI/vscode-master-key/notes.md

               to install and cache xvfb and hopefully by running this directly within the call to `mise` I should be able to see the output from the application
+        - [ ] I think I've figured out that I can use a macos runner to circumvent a bug in in using NODE_V8_COVERAGE.
+(I can test other platforms by not doing coverage on these systems)

 1. Start translating each of the tests into unit/integration tests as appropriate
     - [x] simpleMotion.ux.mts translated into unit test